Environmental assessment

 Vandenberg Offshore Wind Energy Projects PEA

 The Commissioners subsequently voted unanimously to give a green light for the next phase of CADEMO’s permitting process – preparation of an Environmental Impact Report (EIR) pursuant to the California Environmental Quality Act (CEQA).
-The EIR will be prepared by an independent environmental consultant to be selected by the Commission.
-More information about the EIR process can be found here:
+The Air Force will serve as the National Environmental Policy Act (NEPA)lead agency for a combined EIR/EIS.

 Environmental research